blinkysc/azerothMCP/README.md

 - "Explain SmartAI event type 4"
 - "Trace the script chain for creature 1234"
 - "Find quests related to Westfall"
+- "Generate comments for this SmartAI script"
+- "What spell is ID 17364?"

 ## Wiki Setup (Optional)